rolodato/dotenv-safe/README.markdown

 # dotenv-safe [![Build Status](https://travis-ci.org/rolodato/dotenv-safe.svg)](https://travis-ci.org/rolodato/dotenv-safe)

-Identical to [`dotenv`](https://github.com/motdotla/dotenv), but ensures that all necessary environment variables are defined after reading from `.env`.
+Identical to [`dotenv`](https://github.com/motdotla/dotenv), but ensures that all needed environment variables are defined after reading from `.env`.
-These needed variables are read from `.env.example`, which should be commited along with your project.
+The names of the needed variables are read from `.env.example`, which should be commited along with your project.

+`dotenv-safe` only checks if all the needed variable names exist in `process.env` after initialising.
+It does not assume anything about the presence, format or validity of the values.

 # Installation